About the PCC

 Board of Governors

-The Board of Governors of the Pennsylvania Catholic Conference, which meets annually, comprises the local ordinary bishops of Pennsylvania, that is, the ecclesiastical superiors of each Pennsylvania diocese.
-The function of the board, which is governed by its chairman, Cardinal Justin Rigali, is to establish the principles of the conference and determine its policies.
-Each ordinary bishop appoints two members to the Pennsylvania Catholic Conference Administrative Board, one of whom is a priest and serves as a personal representative of the bishop to the Pennsylvania Catholic Conference.
+The Board of Governors of the Pennsylvania Catholic Conference, which meets annually, comprises the local diocesan bishops of Pennsylvania, that is, the ecclesiastical superiors of each Pennsylvania diocese.
+The function of the board, which is governed by its chairman, the Archbishop of Philadelphia, is to establish the principles of the conference and determine its policies.
+The president of the PCC is the Bishop of Harrisburg.
+Each diocesan bishop appoints a representative to the Pennsylvania Catholic Conference Administrative Board.

 Administrative Board

-The Administrative Board, which is composed of both clergy and laity, meets three times a year to conduct the affairs of the Conference by ratifying public policy positions within the guidelines set by the Board of Governors and offering guidance to the Pennsylvania Catholic Conference staff.
+The Administrative Board meets three times a year to conduct the affairs of the Conference by ratifying public policy positions within the guidelines set by the Board of Governors and offering guidance to the Pennsylvania Catholic Conference staff.

 Departments